 Protein is one of the essential building blocks of life.
 Every cell in your body contains protein.
 To create new cells and repair what you’ve got, your body needs protein.

 Try monitoring your protein intake for a while.
 You should be having around 0.8 grams of protein per kilogram of body weight.
-While some of us aren’t getting enough, others are getting too much to spend some time seeing where you are.
+While some of us aren’t getting enough, others are getting too much.
+It’s advised that you spend some time figuring out where you fall on the spectrum.

 And that’s it, ladies and gents!
 You really don’t need to do that much to get your gut healthy.
 Try focusing on getting starting with one new habit every week.